-If standard uninstallation methods do not work, download the AgentRemovalTool.exe tool from your MyStormshield client area (32-bit and 64-bit versions available).
+If standard uninstallation methods do not work, download the AgentRemovalTool.exe tool from your MyStormshield client area (32-bit and 64-bit versions available in the section Downloads > StormshieldEndpoint Security > Evolution > Tools).
 In command line, the tool allows you to force the agent to uninstall from the workstation in Windows safe mode.